Wakefield: Football

+Other Sports

+Wakefield Hockey Club and Slazenger Hockey Club (based in Horbury) are field hockey clubs that compete in the Men's England Hockey League, the North Hockey League and the Yorkshire & North East Hockey League.

 Wakefield Sports Club at College Grove also has the Yorkshire Regional Hockey Academy, Wakefield Bowls Club and Wakefield Squash Club on the same site.

 The Wakefield Archers meet at QEGS in Wakefield or at Slazengers Sports Club, Horbury and has archers shooting Olympic re-curve bows, compound bows and longbows.

 Thornes Park Athletics Stadium is home to Wakefield Harriers A.C.
 Members Martyn Bernard and Emily Freeman competed in the Beijing Olympics.

 Local teams Newton Hill and Wakefield Thornes are members of the Leeds-West Riding Cricket League.

 There is a 100 acre watersports lake at Pugneys Country Park catering for non-powered watersports such as canoeing, sailing and windsurfing.
 Golf clubs include the municipal course at Lupset and the private Wakefield Golf Club at Sandal.

+The racing teams Optimum Motorsport and United Autosports are based in Wakefield.
+United Autosports competes in the World Endurance Championship, ELMS and the IMSA SportsCar Championship.
+While Optimum compete in the IMSA SportsCar Championship, ALMS, British GT and GT World Challenge Europe.

 Public services

 Wakefield Prison, originally built as a house of correction in 1594, is a maximum security prison.
 Wakefield is policed by the West Yorkshire Police force and is within the DA, Wakefield division, which covers the whole district.
 Wakefield is also the location of the West Yorkshire Police Headquarters.
 The statutory emergency fire and rescue service is provided by the West Yorkshire Fire and Rescue Service, from Wakefield fire station.

 Hospital services are provided by the Mid Yorkshire Hospitals NHS Trust and community health services, including GPs, district and community nurses, dentists and pharmacists, are coordinated by Wakefield District Primary Care Trust.

 Waste management is co-ordinated by the local authority.
 Wakefield's distribution network operator for electricity is CE Electric.
-Yorkshire Water manages Wakefield's drinking and waste water.
+Yorkshire Water manages Wakefield's drinking and wastewater.